GoHypernet/Galileo-sdk/docs/src/missions.rst

 Configuring Your Mission Type
 -------------------------------

 Galileo supports many scripting languages (such as R, Python, Julia, and Stata) and simulators (Gromacs, HECRAS, AmberTools, etc.) right out-of-the-box.
-The first step in configuring you mission is to select your target framework from the drop-down list.
+The first step in configuring your Mission is to select your target framework from the drop-down list.

 .. image:: images/missions_select_framework.png